Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Systems and Methods

 In addition to electron correlation, accurate treatment of molecular geometry and pseudo-Jahn--Teller (pJT) effects is critical for describing STG inversion.
 Loos et al.~\cite{loos2023heptazine} also reported certain molecules to exhibit negative STGs only at high-symmetry geometries; upon relaxation, symmetry-lowering restored positive gaps.
 For instance, cycloborane displayed an apparent negative STG at its \dthreeh saddle-point geometry, which became positive at the true minimum with \cthreeh symmetry.

+Similar behavior has been reported for B,N-substituted polycyclic aromatic hydrocarbons~\cite{majumdar2025unlocking}, where high-symmetry transition-state structures exhibit negative STGs that become positive upon relaxation to the true minima.
+An early work also showed that propalene, pentalene, and heptalene in their high-symmetry geometries possess a lowest excited singlet state lying below the corresponding triplet~\cite{koseki1985violation}.
+More recently, high-level calculations have demonstrated~\cite{loos2025quest} that this qualitative behavior, i.e., negative STGs at high-symmetry structures that revert to positive values upon symmetry lowering, persists for non-alternant hydrocarbons and bicyclic molecules, in agreement with earlier investigations~\cite{terence2023symmetry}.

-Similar behavior has been observed for pentalene~\cite{terence2023symmetry} and B,N-substituted polycyclic aromatic hydrocarbons~\cite{majumdar2025unlocking}.
-Detailed analysis of six triangular candidates~\cite{majumdar2024influence} confirmed that only two retained both their equilibrium geometry and negative STGs, while the rest underwent pJT-driven distortions restoring Hund’s rule.
+Detailed analysis of six triangular candidates~\cite{majumdar2024influence} confirmed that only two retained both their equilibrium geometry and negative STGs, while the rest underwent pJT-driven distortions.
 The degree of distortion was found to depend strongly on the level of theory.
 Specifically, MP2 failed to capture pJT coupling, CCSD enhanced it, and CCSD(T) provided a balanced picture.
 Among DFT functionals, B3LYP and $\omega$B97XD captured the interaction partially but lacked quantitative accuracy relative to CCSD(T).
 Collectively, these studies demonstrate that realizing a genuinely negative STG requires: (i) a correlated S$_1$ state exhibiting enhanced configuration mixing that selectively stabilizes it relative to T$_1$, and (ii) structural robustness against pJT distortion.
-Recent benchmarks using local and Laplace-transformed variants of CC2 and ADC(2) further confirm that these correlated methods offer an efficient and accurate framework for screening medium-sized molecules such as azaphenalenes and boraphenalenes~\cite{majumdar2025leveraging}.
+Recent benchmarks using local CC2 and ADC(2) methods with Laplace-transform-based formulations further confirm that these correlated methods offer an efficient and accurate framework for screening medium-sized molecules such as azaphenalenes and boraphenalenes~\cite{majumdar2025leveraging}.

 Table~\ref{tab:survey} summarizes the APs that have been investigated previously, along with corresponding references.
 The 24 systems listed represent a subset of the 104 APs considered in this work (see Figure~\ref{fig_allsystems}).
 The observed substitution patterns can be rationalized using the concept of topological charge stabilization~\cite{gimarc1983topological}, which posits that the placement of electronegative atoms (such as N) at electron-rich sites of the unsubstituted parent system (regions of high HOMO density) stabilizes the molecular framework.
 In contrast, such a substitution at electron-deficient (LUMO) sites tends to destabilize it.
 See Figure~\ref{fig:sites} for the distribution of the electron-rich/deficient sites in the peripheral framework of AP.
 The details of symmetry lowering are discussed in Section~\ref{sec:pJT}.